-If the hypothesis is confirmed, this implies an internal motivation of the company’s expansion to other markets to capture new market shares, or introduce new products to capture more revenues from their early life cycles.
+If the hypothesis is confirmed, this implies an internal motivation for the company’s expansion to other markets to capture new market shares or introduce new products to capture more revenues from their early life cycles.

 - What is the current product portfolio?
 What is the life cycle of each product?
 How closely related are the current products?

 - Who are the customers?
 How are they segmented?

 - What are the company’s key strengths and weaknesses?

 - Who are the key suppliers and partners?

 - What geographical area will I serve, and how much demand will there be in the market?

 - What is the market’s growth rate?
 What are the current trends in the industry?

 - At what stage of the life cycle is it?
 Emerging, Mature, Declining?

 - Who are the existing competitors in the market?